Durbanville College

 Durbanville College was an institution for higher education and registered under South African law.
 It was situated in Durbanville, South Africa and affiliated with the University of South Africa.
 It was a private institution.
 The college closed down in January 2022.

-History

-The college was founded in 1992 by the du Plooy family as an institution that offers vocational education on a tertiary level on a full-time basis.

 Campus

 Only one campus existed in Durbanville.

 Academics

 The lecturers taught students in a classroom environment, towards a degree that awarded by the University of South Africa.
 Courses offered by the University of South Africa was normally by way of correspondence.
 The college had an agreement with the University of South Africa; students had to apply at the University of South Africa and comply with the requirements they set for the specific qualification admission.
 The degree or diploma was therefore awarded by the University of South Africa at their graduation ceremony.
 The college only offered undergraduate courses in: